Group-Sensitive Offline Contextual Bandits: Theoretical Analysis

 \end{theorem}

-\textbf{Remark.} The estimation error of the policy gradient consists primarily of the variance in the estimated value function $\hat{V}$.
-Since the variance of $\hat{V}$ decreases at a rate of $O(1/|D|)$, the generalization error diminishes as the size of the offline dataset increases.
-Moreover, the variance term in \Cref{lemma: variance} can be further reduced by improving the accuracy of the reward estimator by minimizing the $\Delta = r(x,a) - \hat{r}(x,a)$, bias of reward estimation, in the variance term.
+\textbf{Remark.} The estimation error of the policy gradient consists primarily of the MSE in \Cref{theorem: reward mse}.
+Since the MSE decreases at a rate of $O(1/|D|)$, the generalization error diminishes as the size of the offline dataset increases, due to a better learned reward estimation model and logging policy estimation.

 \begin{theorem} (Gradient vanish).
 Assuming the value function $V(\pi_\theta)$ is L-smooth for every $\theta$, let $T$ be the policy optimization steps, let the learning rate $\alpha = \frac{1}{4L}$.
 Then the learned policy $\pi_{\theta_T}$ satisfies: